 The Report of the Chairman and Chief Executive Officer includes a review of the business, as well as a commentary regarding research and development, and future developments (see page 2).
-Risk factors are considered on pages 60-63.
+The principal risks and uncertainties facing the group are considered on pages 58 - 61.